jackwillis/militanthistory/_lm_articles/01/harlem-fight-back.md

 ### Power political force

 The attack on Harlem's blacks is spearheaded by the city's ruling elite.
-"Spacial Deconcentration" is the term used.
+"Spatial Deconcentration" is the term used.
 What this means is that Harlem's blacks are a powerful force with traditions of revolutionary struggle.
 They have thrown up such giants as Malcolm X. New York's big business wants to drive this force out of Manhattan and disperse it.